-Language consultancy involves analysing the language needs of a particular client with a view to developing solutions to optimise the translation process.
-This may include support in the drafting of documents, analysis of specific document families in order to detect repetitive or similar text passages which could be harmonised in document templates to reduce translation costs, or the analysis of document workflows.
+Language consultancy consists of the analysis of a client’s language needs in order to develop solutions that optimise the translation process.
+This may include support in the drafting of documents or the analysis of document workflows or special projects.
 The workload for this type of service depends greatly on the complexity of each individual case.

 Terminology work entails the creation of full glossaries with source and target terms, definitions, source and context references, comments, etc.

 Subtitling is a textual representation of the spoken language in a video by means of written text displayed on the screen.
 The service may also include ‘spotting’, i.e. the synchronisation of the subtitles and the video.
 Subtitles may be provided in the source language of the video only, or in one or several other languages, together with time codes indicating the exact time at which a subtitle appears and how long it remains on screen.